odaywanghao/Cnn/README.md

 						   ]
 	}

 Ensure that the number of incoming units to the fully connected layer is equal to the total number of downsampled units in the last convolutional layer.
-Next release will automatically correct inconsistencies between both layers.
+Future versions of the network will automatically correct inconsistencies between both layers at initialization.

 	Input image size: 28 x 28